Skip to content

 Shooting is done from hunting blinds over decoys, with two shooters and one guide in each blind.
 Competent guides do the calling and carefully supervise each hunting blind.
 Most days a retrieving dog is available and watching them work adds to the enjoyment of the hunt.

 Guns and ammunition are provided.
-We have 12 gauge pump or over/under shotguns, steel shot ammunition, waders and camouflage clothing.
+We have 12 gauge pump or over/under shotguns, steel shot ammunition, waders, and camouflage clothing.
 Guests are welcome to bring their own guns and hunting gear.

 The Alaska Peninsula and its role in the Pacific Flyway: